observablehq/plot/README.md

 Plot.barY(alphabet, {x: "letter", y: "frequency", sort: {x: "y", reduce: "max"}})
 ```

 Generally speaking, a reducer only needs to be specified when there are multiple secondary values for a given primary value.
-TODO An example of assigning categorical colors in a scatterplot by descending count to maximize discriminability.
 See the [group transform](#group) for the list of supported reducers.

 For descending rather than ascending order, use the *reverse* option: